 7. Ability to follow directions

-Admission into graduate school is competitive—don’t miss out on a technicality due to an oversight.
+Admission into graduate school is competitive—don’t miss out on getting admission into your top school on a technicality due to overlooking simple mistakes.
 Make sure to answer all questions in an application and include all required documents.
-Follow the instructions as written.
-Be concise and thorough!
+Follow the instructions as written, double-check your work, and edit your full application a couple of times.
+Also, be concise and thorough!
+Answering the questions as asked is better than trying to say more than you need to.

 8. Intrinsic motivation